 Today, we’re seeing a trend of people increasingly becoming overweight and following a largely sedentary lifestyle.
 These fitness trackers can help you become more aware of how much you move or exercise and let you see how your health is improving over time.
 More importantly, it can motivate you to make a positive change.
 Fitness trackers can be particularly helpful in bringing about self-awareness and enabling you to have real-time feedback about your health and fitness at your fingertips.1

 However, for those of you who are all too aware of how many calories you’re consuming or sweating out, the fitness tracker can be more of a bane than a boon.
-For a more clearer perspective, you need to know why
+For a more clearer perspective, you need to know why tracking your fitness can be bad for your health too.

 1. Fuels Harmful Behavior